 Dr. Chowdhury Shameem Mahmoud teaches courses in economics and statistics.
 He obtained his PhD from Purdue University.

 I received Ph.D. from the University of Maryland, college park.
 My work is that of an inter-disciplinary social scientist with a strong interest in questions related to Population, Gender, and Global Health.
 My other areas of research interest include Trade & development.
-In the past, I have worked with the Indian council of research on international economic relations (ICRIER)and the World Bank.

 My main area of research is econometrics, including econometrics of auctions, weak identification and misspecification, and methods for time series and network dependent data.
 I obtained my Ph.D. from Yale University in New Haven, CT, USA.